What is flaxseed? How do you use flaxseed? And what's the difference between flaxseed and flax meal?

 Flaxseed is a superfood!
-It's nutrient-dense, versatile, and useful.
+It's nutrient-dense, plant based, versatile, and even useful.
 Cultures have used the seed throughout time, but it's currently trending as folks rediscover its healing properties and luminous effects on skin health.
-Discover why flaxseeds can lead to healthier, glowing skin - and how you can enjoy this superfood in your diet.
+Discover why flaxseeds can lead to healthier, glowing skin - and how you can enjoy this ultimate, plant-based superfood in your diet.

 Flaxseed isn’t just a superfood.
 You can use it to make anything from clothing to paint.
 Seriously!
 Every part of this incredible seed can be used - that’s probably why its Latin name, Linum usitatissimum, directly translates to, “very useful.”